andy5995/vs-fltk/docs/for-developers.md

 ## Building process

+> [!NOTICE]
-This project uses meson and not git submodules for the most part, but there is a specific exception to make `flatpak-builder` usable.
+> This project uses meson, so there are no git submodules for the most part.
+> One exception is made for `flatpak-builder` to be usable.
-If you plan on using it to generate new flatpak images, please ensure submodules are also cloned.
+> If you plan on using it to generate new flatpak images, please ensure submodules are also cloned with the rest of the repository.

 Start by installing all the `bun` dependencies needed: